What is a system software update?

 We worked diligently through these barriers to deliver Lollipop to you, and are excited to have it in production today for our new LTE devices.
 We also look forward to bringing it to our entire base as soon as possible!
 Our devs are working round the clock to ensure we are in compliance and that we provide our members with an excellent smartphone experience (we all use Moto X (1st Gen.) phones too!).

 Hopefully this helps answer your questions on how Android Lollipop came to be at Republic Wireless.
-Keep checking our website, our Community, and of course our Blog to for more information as it becomes available!

 -Mr. MR, Engineered to be different